richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 application, and can also be found in an [application settings'](/application/settings.html#push-amp-deploy) "Push & deploy" tab.

+Note: This key is not to be confused with the user specific [API key](#api-key) which can be used to authenticate a user on the [AppSignal API](/api) to retrieve data about your apps from our system.

 ## Response time

 The response time of an application's action is the time spent processing the